kamaradclimber/bridgeapi-co2-estimator/README.md

 == How to use ==

 This will likely be a work in progress, reading the code is likely required.
-For now it is not even a real ruby gem but a in progress ruby on rails app.

 As of 2022-03-10, one need several environment variables:
 - `BRIDGEAPI_CLIENT_ID`: a client id for https://bridgeapi.io
 - `BRIDGEAPI_CLIENT_SECRET`: the client secret for https://bridgeapi.io
 - `BRIDGEAPI_EXPECTED_SIGNATURE`: the signature from bridgeapi events (of the form `v1=78IET....IESR788EI`)
+- `EXPOSED_HOST`: the fqdn of the website

 Then:
-`cd co2estimator`
-`bundle exec bin/rails server`
+`IGNORE_BRIDGEAPI_AUTHENTICITY=true bin/rails server -b 0.0.0.0`